OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 turn are also packages that can be released and imported by others.
 Common software engineering practices such as CI testing, code review and release management can be seamlessly accommodated in the process.
-Once a new version of a package is released, it is locked down with hash codes of the Git commit and release assets (package tarball and metadata in the `pkg-release.json`), so that the package becomes immutable and permanently available at GitHub.
+Once a new version of a package is released, it is locked down with hash codes of the Git commit and release assets (package tarball and metadata in `pkg-release.json`), so that the package becomes immutable and permanently available at GitHub.
 This provides ultimate reproducibility and guarantees the package can be reliably imported by others.